Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Chief of Staff Herzi Halevi told a Knesset committee on November 9 that American-made weapons and intelligence were critical to the IDF’s operations.
 Haaretz reported that some of the aid provided by the U.S. included:

-- A shipment of 1,800 of the 3,000 M141 bunker-buster shoulder-fired rockets.
+• A shipment of 1,800 of the 3,000 M141 bunker-buster shoulder-fired rockets.

 Other requests expected to be fulfilled include 200 Switchblade 600 dive-bombing drones, 75 armored Joint Light Tactical Vehicles, and 20,000 M4A1 rifles.

-Following the announcement that Israel planned to begin operations in southern Gaza, the administration sought to delay them until a plan is made for the Palestinians whom Israel had told to move south.
+Following the announcement that Israel planned to begin operations in southern Gaza, the administration sought to delay them until a plan was made for the Palestinians, whom Israel had told to move south.
 “In the event that we believe that Israel is likely to embark on combat operations, including in the south, we believe both that they have the right to do that, but that there is a real concern, because hundreds of thousands of residents of Gaza have fled now from the north to the south at Israel’s request,” said U.S. Deputy National Security Adviser Jon Finer.
 He added, “We think that their operations should not go forward until those people – those additional civilians – have been accounted for in their military planning.
 And so, we will be conveying that directly to them and have been conveying that directly to them.”

 As Israel prepared to resume its military campaign following the pause for releasing hostages, the Biden administration reportedly urged Israel to minimize the displacement of Palestinian civilians in southern Gaza.
 The administration opposed establishing a safe area, citing concerns that it would be insufficient to accommodate the population and necessary humanitarian aid.
 Additionally, Israel was advised to conduct operations with increased precision in southern Gaza to reduce the risk of harming civilians.